-Norwich City have secured promotion to the Premier League for 2019/2020 as EFL Championship winners, and their return to English football's top table is very much a German success story, as bundesliga.com explains…
+Norwich City's promotion to the Premier League for 2019/20 as EFL Championship winners is very much a German success story, as bundesliga.com explains…

-Norwich's 2-1 win over Blackburn Rovers on 27 April ensured they will be heading back to the Premier League after three seasons in the EFL Championship, and much of the credit for their excellent campaign has to go to their German head coach Daniel Farke.
+Norwich's 2-1 win over Blackburn Rovers on 27 April ensured they headed back to the Premier League after three seasons in the EFL Championship, and much of the credit for their excellent campaign has to go to their German head coach Daniel Farke.

 Plenty of eyebrows were raised when the little-known 42-year-old was appointed in May 2017, becoming the first foreign coach in the club's history.
 "Farke?
 Who the farke is Farke?" fans quipped, yet in the space of under two years, the former boss of the Borussia Dortmund reserves has got the Canaries flying again, bringing many successful elements of his German footballing education to bear on the ruthlessly competitive English second tier.

 "I want to dominate the game, to be the protagonist of the game, to decide if you win or lose," explained Farke, who has been likened to former Bundesliga coaches Pep Guardiola, Jürgen Klopp and Thomas Tuchel, now of Manchester City, Liverpool and Paris Saint-Germain.
 "Of course, you need a good balance between offence and defence, but in my opinion it's important to be very good in possession."

 A devotee of the 4-2-3-1 formation that helped Germany win the 2014 FIFA World Cup, Farke had a modest playing career, mostly spent as a striker in Germany's lower leagues with Lippstadt.
 After hanging up his boots he became sporting director and then coach of the club, taking them from the sixth to the fourth tier.